Alkarama: 2007: Working with UN Treaty Bodies

-As of 2007, Alkarama began working with the UN Human Rights Treaty Bodies – in particular the Committee Against Torture (CAT), the Human Rights Committee (HRCttee) and the Universal Periodic Review (UPR) instituted by the newly established Human Rights Council (HRC) – by submitting alternative information regarding the Arab State's implementation of the relevant treaties at every stage of their review process.
-In doing so, Alkarama provides the CAT and HRCttee expert, as well as members of the (HRC) access to information from civil society actors as well as concrete cases of violations of numerous articles of the Universal Declaration of Human Rights, the Convention Against Torture and the International Covenant on Civil and Political Rights (ICCPR).
+As of 2007, Alkarama began working with the UN Human Rights Treaty Bodies – in particular the Committee Against Torture (CAT), the Human Rights Committee (HRCttee), and the Universal Periodic Review (UPR) instituted by the newly established Human Rights Council (HRC) – by submitting evidence from civil society actors in Arab states regarding violations of the Universal Declaration of Human Rights, the Convention Against Torture, and the International Covenant on Civil and Political Rights (ICCPR).

-2009: Launch of the Alkarama Award for Human Rights Defenders
+2009: Alkarama Award for Human Rights Defenders

-In 2009, Alkarama launched the Alkarama Award for Human Rights Defenders, a symbolic reward attributed every year to an individual or organisation that has significantly contributed to the promotion and protection of human rights in the Arab world.
+In 2009, Alkarama launched the Alkarama Award for Human Rights Defenders, a symbolic award given every year to an individual or organisation that had significantly contributed to the promotion and protection of human rights in the Arab world.

 Alleged link to terrorist groups

-As an NGO working on a daily basis with the United Nations human rights protection mechanisms by submitting to these UN bodies detailed information on serious human rights violations committed by States in the region, Alkarama has often been the victim of defamation campaigns, whilst several members of its staff have been targeted – in their own capacity and not necessarily because of their relation with Alkarama – such as executive director, Mourad Dhina and legal director, Rachid Mesli, both victims of international arrest warrants issued by the Algerian government; as well as founding member and former chairman of the Foundation's Council, Abdulrahman Al Naimi, listed by the U.S. Treasury as an “Al Qaeda financier” although the charges were never substantiated.
+As an NGO working closely with the UN's human rights protection mechanisms, Alkarama and its staff members have frequently been the target of defamation campaigns and government allegations; executive director Mourad Dhina and legal director Rachid Mesli have both had international arrest warrants issued against them by the Algerian government, and founding member and former chair of the foundation's council, Abdulrahman Al Naimi, was listed by the United States Treasury as an "Al-Qaeda financier", although these charges were never substantiated in court.